Authors: Dr. Cayla Iske and Dianne Cook, LVT

 Any time a pet is experiencing one of the above scenarios, the animal should always be taken to an experienced exotics veterinarian for a complete physical exam and potentially additional diagnostics to determine the underlying problem.

-In some instances, your veterinarian may determine that a product specially-formulated to provide complete nutrition in times of illness or convalescence (such as Oxbow’s Critical Care) may be appropriate to improve your pet’s health.
+In some instances, your veterinarian may determine that a product specially-formulated to provide a complete diet in times of illness or convalescence (such as Oxbow’s Critical Care) may be appropriate to improve your pet’s health and assist in assisted feeding.

 Getting to Know Critical Care